coenkcore/nanopwn/README.md

 - iPod Classic 3g *

 ## Warning
 This could brick your iPod.
-We offer NO SUPPORT on this at all if something happens to your device, use with cation.
-Make your to read all popups when running this.
+We offer NO SUPPORT on this at all if something happens to your device, use with caution.
+Make  sure you read all popups when running this.

 ## What can I do with this?
 Nothing yet it just puts your iPod into pwndfu.
 If you want something useful wait for Gyruu which supports all iPods.